 However, while independent professionals can play a vital role in modern workforce strategies, challenges still exist for companies when it comes to actually finding and engaging this talent.
 For example, third-party staffing or consulting firms don’t always know how to best source independents and their services can be costly.
 And, if your internal HR department is unfamiliar with finding and engaging independent contractors, compliance issues can arise.

-Independent Professional Talent and Direct Sourcing
+Direct Sourcing Independent Professional Talent

 This is where the strategy of direct sourcing comes into play.
 By directly sourcing independent talent internally using integrated technology, enterprise managers can more easily find, engage, and onboard the talent they need when they need it.
 This helps to create better relationships and cuts down on the costs of using a third party.